xenohunter/timestore/README.md

     // And you can reach your interval from the farthest corner of your code: gameTimers.pauseInterval('someId');

+In the standard, there is an opportunity to pass optional arguments in the native method: `setTimeout(callback, delay, optArg1, optArg2)`.
+The syntax in timestore is different but powerful.
+There are two ways to pass optional arguments:

+    var timeout = gameTimers.setTimeout(callback, 50);
+    timeout.callWith(arg1, arg2, arg3); // You can choose between this...
+    timeout.applyWith([arg1, arg2, arg3]); // ...and this.

+And there's the third one which allows to set `this` context for the callback:

+    var timeout = gameTimers.setTimeout(someObj.someMethod, 50);
+    timeout.setThis(someObj);

+All three methods work for intervals, too.

+You also can use chaining for more natural code:

+    var interval = gameTimers.setInterval(callback, 50).callWith('give', 'drain').setThis(someObject);
+    interval.applyWith(['drain', 'gain']); // You can always rewrite optional arguments.

 Timeouts and intervals are stored aside from each other so the same IDs can be used for two of them.
 Though I don't recommend to do so due to the bad readability of the code with somehow doubling IDs.